bmish/eslint-doc-generator/README.md

 ## Example

-Generated content in a rule doc:
+Generated content in a rule doc (everything above the marker comment):

 ```md
 # Disallow use of `foo` (`no-foo`)